H3O (= H2O + Heat)

-Temperature Regulation You body has complex systems designed to maintain a remarkably steady optimal working temperature and chemistry, no matter the changes in the external environment or level of activity.
-This balancing act is called Homeostasis.
-Regulation of temperature is, by design, mostly controlled by your largest organ (the skin), through opening and closing of the pores and through sweating.
+Temperature Regulation: Sweating is your friend!
+You body has complex systems designed to maintain a remarkably steady optimal working temperature and chemistry, no matter the changes in the external environment or level of activity.
+This balancing act is called Homeostasis, and specifically in relation to temperature it's called Thermo-Regulation.
+Thermo-Regulation, by design, mostly controlled by your largest organ (the skin), through opening and closing of the pores and through sweating.

 Cooling down or Warming up?
 Actually, placing cold water into the stomach in order to cool down doesn’t really work.
 It's a bit like opening the refrigerator door to cool a room.
 Yes, there is an initial feeling of cool as the air falls out of the fridge.
 But its short-lived: the fridge compressor immediately kicks in to cool the fridge – and the room, overall, is actually heated.

 In the case of cold fluids in the stomach, the rest of the body converts chemical energy into heat to raise the stomach to its optimal temperature.
 This actually raises the overall body temperature.
 Importantly, the direction of this heat is inwards, concentrating heat in the interior of the body.